How do I get into the automotive program?

 ACC currently offers a two-year Associate of Applied Science degree in Automotive Technology, and a Certificate in Automotive Technology.
 ACC also offers specialized Certificate programs in motorcycle, marine and small engine repair.

-Can I get both the one-year certificate and the Associate degree?
+Can I get both the certificate and the Associate degree?

 Yes, the courses in the certificate program are the same courses required in the Associate degree and can be applied to either or both programs.